 While planning is still in the early stages, Truskey says he envisions tapping into Duke Engineering’s extensive alumni network and other professionals in the field to recount their experiences and how they dealt with challenging situations.
 That way students can see that ethical dilemmas are real issues dealt with by real professionals on a regular basis, not just things that come up in the news from time to time.

 “We need to find ways to engage students that allow them to see the complexity of the problems that can come up,” said Truskey.
 “If you give a student a case study of a serious ethical flaw, they’re going to immediately figure out what the right thing to do is.
 The challenge is to put them into a situation where there are gray areas so that they can see all the pressures and tensions that conflict with each other.
 Then it becomes more realistic and more challenging for them to think the problem through.”

 “This grant addresses issues of central importance to engineering, higher education, and broader issues in people’s lives and the world of reinvigorating our vocations with character, purpose and ethical commitment,” said Gregory Jones, dean of the Duke Divinity School.

-“We’re excited to collaborate with Pratt and the Divinity School on this important work of reimagining engineering education to make questions of purpose and meaning core learning outcomes,” added Suzanne Shanahan, dean of the Kenan Institute for Ethics.
+“We’re excited to collaborate with Pratt and the Divinity School on this important work of reimagining engineering education to make questions of purpose and meaning core learning outcomes,” added Suzanne Shanahan, director of the Kenan Institute for Ethics.